 I’m currently having a moment with Nutella, as I have done many times before.
 Just a few days ago I had the idea to incorporate some Nutella into the chocolate chip cookies from my cookbook, and today my living room has been overcome with mini Nutella meringues.

 I am not the inventor or the master of mini meringues.
 I first came across them at Ottolenghi’s deli in Notting Hill when I was visiting my sister about 3 years ago.
 They were delicate, smooth and beautiful, and covered with a beautiful dusting of dried raspberry powder.
 I took them home to my sister’s house, snapped a quick Iphone photo of them atop an ugly white stool (the only white surface I could find) and uploaded the shot without too much more thought.
 To this today, I believe it might be one of my most liked photos, ever.
-THE GOOD OLD DAYS AMIRITE?
+The good old days!

 These Nutella versions might not result in the same Instagram glory of old, but the goalposts have very much changed, and having a living room filled with Nutella meringues is enough glory for me right now.
-Too much glory, my waistline might proffer.
 These Nutella mini meringues are gluten free and FODMAP friendly.
 If you’re not a fan of Nutella for any reason, you can also substitute 30-50g of melted dark chocolate in it’s place.

 - 1/4 teaspoon cream of tartar

 - 1/4 teaspoon baking powder

 - 2 tablespoons Nutella

 - Place the egg whites into the bowl of a super clean kitchen mixer with the whisk attachment.
 You can also use good ol’ fashioned beaters and a bowl, but since acquiring/eternally borrowing my Mum’s stand mixer, I have not looked back.